Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Improved identification of which people with this cancer might benefit from liver transplants.
 Advances continue to be made in transplantation.

-Gene therapy (research only), which may improve a person’s chance of surviving liver cancer.
+Gene therapy (research only).
+This may improve a person’s chance of surviving liver cancer.

-A: Clinical trials are studies of new cancer treatments.
-Doctors do clinical trials to learn how well new treatments will work.
+Clinical trials are studies of new cancer treatments.
+Healthcare providers do clinical trials to learn how well new treatments will work.
 They also do trials to test for side effects.
 A promising treatment is compared to the current treatment to see if it works better or has fewer side effects.

 People who participate in these studies may benefit from new treatments before the FDA approves them.
 Research studies also help further our understanding of cancer and help future cancer patients.